brishaw/giftastic/README.md

 # Giftastic
-Using the Giphy API, this web page generates 10 gifs at a time based on my predifined chosen topics, or a topic chosen by the user.
+Using the Giphy API, this web page generates 10 gifs at a time based on my predefined chosen topics, or a topic chosen by the user.

  ## How does it work?
 1. The program uses ajax and jQuery to call the Giphy API.
 It then uses JavaScript and jQuery to change the HTML of the page.